tonnyCAPTAIN/alx-higher_level_programming/0x05-python-exceptions/README.md

 ##### What are erros and exceptions in python, importance and how to use them.

 -0.
 Safe list printing
--function that prints x elements of a list.

 ## Author.